brianhigh/research-computing/regex.md

 Ever need to search and replace text?

 A powerful, flexible, nearly universal "wildcard" syntax is available to you.
-For free!

 It is called, "Regular Expressions", among other names...

+Regular expressions are "wildcard" search patterns that can be used to _match_ text and also to help replace text.
+They use a special syntax which we will learn today.

+Regular expressions are supported by applications such as MS-Word, NotePad++, TextWrangler, jEdit, Gedit, and RStudio.
+They are also supported by programming languages like Perl, Python, JavaScript, R, C#, and Bash.

 ## Regular Expressions Meta-Example